MaxenceLg9/S5B01-2/README.md

 ## OSPF Configuration
 - Installation and configuration of OSPF for intra-site routing.
-- OSPF configuration details for each router are included in `/configs/ospf/`.
+- OSPF configuration details for each router are included in `/Configurations/Routers' configurations/`.

+## MPLS Configuration
+- Installation and configuration of MPLS for intra-site routing.
+- MPLS configuration details for each router are included in `/Configurations/Routers' configurations/`.

 ## DHCP Setup
 - **DHCPv4**: Server and client configurations, VLAN-specific ranges.